smiley22/S22.Imap/Readme.md

 		}
 	}

-Please see the [documentation](http://smiley22.github.com/S22.Imap/Documentation/) for further details on using the classes and methods exposed by the S22.Imap namespace.
-Plenty of example codes are provided.
+[Here](https://github.com/smiley22/S22.Imap/blob/master/Examples.md) are a couple of examples of how to use the library.
+Please also see the [documentation](http://smiley22.github.com/S22.Imap/Documentation/) for further details on using the classes and methods exposed by the S22.Imap namespace.

+### Features

++ Supports IMAP IDLE notifications
++ Supports IMAP over SSL
++ API designed to be very easy to use
++ Allows selectively fetching parts of mail messages
++ Well documented with lots of example code
++ Free to use in commercial and personal projects ([MIT license](https://github.com/smiley22/S22.Imap/blob/master/License.md))

 ### Credits

 This library is copyright © 2012 Torben Könke.

-Parts of this library are heavily based on the AE.Net.Mail project (copyright © 2012 Andy Edinborough).
+Parts of this library are based on the AE.Net.Mail project (copyright © 2012 Andy Edinborough).

 ### License